Find answers to your Property Assessment questions here.Read More

 The Town of Canmore distributes property tax notices in late May every year and asks property owners to pay their taxes in full by the last business day in June to avoid late-payment penalties.
 Non-receipt of your property tax bill does not exempt you from penalty due to late payment.

-As per the new Tax Penalty Bylaw 2016-20, a 4.5% penalty is applied on the first day of each month, January, April, July & October against all tax arrears until paid in full.
-Penalties will also be applied to current taxes not paid by the due date as follows: 5% on 2nd business day of July; 6% on 1st business day of August; 7% on 1st business day of September.
+As per the pdf Tax Penalty Bylaw (587 KB) , a 5% penalty is calculated on the first day of each month, January, May, and September against all tax arrears until paid in full.
+Penalties to current taxes not paid by the due date will be calculated on each of the following days: 5% on the second business day of July; 5% on the first business day of September; 5% on the first business day of October.